reh1548/CI-CD-Jenkins/README.md

 ## Changes Made
 - Made it possible to view the webpage
 - Fixed Flask and Werkzeug dependency bug
+- Fixed build fail due to `COPY app/ .` file path and changed it to `COPY app/app.py .`

 ## Project Structure